anthager/MakeChaboOpenAgain/README.md

 # Opens the door to Chabo

-may work with other CSB doors as well.
+May work with other CSB doors as well.
 Right now its is hard coded for the A door since only losers live in B
 <br>

 # To unlock the door: